 Are You An Eligible Investor?The costs of establishing and maintaining an investment fund which is accessible to all investors are significant, and in many cases they are fixed regardless of the size of the fund.

-In order to limit these costs to a reasonable level for investors, access to the Affluence LIC Fund has been limited to Eligible Investors.
+In order to limit these costs to a reasonable level for investors, access to the Affluence LIC Fund and Affluence Small Company Fund has been limited to Eligible Investors.

-For the purposes of accepting applications into The Affluence LIC Fund, an Eligible Investor must fall into at least one of the following categories in accordance with Chapter 7 of the Corporations Act 2001.
+For the purposes of accepting applications into the Affluence LIC Fund and Affluence Small Company Fund, an Eligible Investor must fall into at least one of the following categories in accordance with Chapter 7 of the Corporations Act 2001.